Adele Reportedly Dating Fellow British Artist Skepta

 Both Brits are incredibly private when it comes to their love life.
 The former didn’t even reveal she had tied the knot with her boyfriend of five years in a secret ceremony until about a year later, when she mentioned her husband rather nonchalantly during a concert in Australia in 2017.
 Meanwhile, Skepta’s latest relationship, with supermodel Naomi Campbell, fell so under the radar that many fans didn’t even realize they were an item.

 But as The Mirror put it, while their alleged relationship may come as a bit of a shock to their fans, the duo have actually been close friends for a long time.
-Their friendship started when Adele posted a snap of Skepta to her Instagram page, alongside the caption “Tottenham Boy,” followed by and a red heart and a hashtag of his critically-acclaimed album Konnichiwa.
+Their friendship started when Adele posted a snap of Skepta to her Instagram page, alongside the caption “Tottenham Boy,” followed by a red heart and a hashtag of his critically-acclaimed album Konnichiwa.

 The hip-hop artist then retweeted the image, adding a rose emoji and the words “love you.”
-Later that year he revealed in an interview that the “Someone Like You” artist texted him “all the time,” adding, “She speaks to me about how things are going.”
+Later that year he revealed in an interview that the “Someone Like You” artist texted him “all the time.”

 They quickly evolved from being mutual fans to being friends, and now that they are both single, romance rumors are starting to swirl.